cpietsch/vikus-viewer-script/README.md

 vikus-viewer-script "/path/to/your/images/*.jpg" # on jpg's
 vikus-viewer-script "/path/to/your/images/*.+(jpg|jpeg|png)" # on multiple formats
-vikus-viewer-script "/path/to/your/images/**/*.jpg" # on all jpg's in subfolders
+vikus-viewer-script "/path/to/your/images/**/*.jpg" # on all jpg's in subfolders npx vikus-viewer-script "/path/to/your/images/*.jpg" # using npx without installation
 ```

 ### CLI commands